mprograms/QMC5883LCompass/readme.md

 ```
 #### Change Mode, Data Rate, Scale, Sample Ratio

 You can also change the mode, sensitivity, sample rate and output rate of the QMC5583L chip.
-To do this, simply call `compass.setMode(MODE, ODR, RNG, OSR)l` after you have called `compass.init()`.
+To do this, simply call `compass.setMode(MODE, ODR, RNG, OSR);` after you have called `compass.init()`.
 Note that each value must be a byte.

 The values to set each mode are in the table below and were taken from the [QST QMC5583L datasheet](https://nettigo.pl/attachments/440).